Kurtis24/Poker-Bot/README.md

 # PokerBot

-A full-stack **PokerBot** that deals virtual poker hands, evaluates hand strength using game-theoretic optimal (GTO) logic, and makes action recommendations (fold, call, raise).
-The frontend is a React app with a WebSocket-based connection to a Node/Express backend, which in turn invokes a Python `GTO.py` script to compute strategy. 🚀
+An interactive **PokerBot** designed for players to train and improve their poker skills by competing against an AI that plays a game-theoretically optimal (GTO) strategy.
+The React frontend communicates via WebSockets with a Node/Express backend, which invokes a Python GTO.py script to calculate perfect-play recommendations (fold, call, raise). 🚀

 ## 🌟 Features
 - **React Frontend**